Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 This will generate 10 cluster files and their representative snapshots.
 We used the snapshot with the maximum population of frames by checking the `info.dat` file.

-Based on the information from `info.dat` file, 'rep.c1.pdb' file will be used for further cluster modelling.
+Based on the information from `info.dat`, and `summary.dat` files, and by visually examining the structure of the active site, 'rep.c1.pdb' file will be used for further cluster modelling.

 From the 'rep.c1.pdb', 10A-diameter sphere around the active site is extracted using PyMol using the following commands.